-Figure Fehler!
-Kein Text mit angegebener Formatvorlage im Dokument.47: HCM Allocation element
+Figure 55: HCM Allocation element

 HCM Mask: The HCM rows assigned to the device.
-Each bit corresponds to a HCM row.
+Each bit corresponds to an HCM row.
 The MSBit, i.e. the leftmost bit, corresponds to row 0, while the rightmost bit corresponds to row 7.

 Alien Signal Element